 Welcome to a Coalition of Peace Activists in Monterey County, California

 The Peace Coalition of Monterey County holds steering committee meetings from 2:00 to 4:00 on the third Sunday of January, March, May, July, September, and November at the Monterey Peace and Justice Center, 1364 Fremont Blvd., Seaside, CA 93955.
-For more information on these meetings, contact Karen at firstname.lastname@example.org
+For more information on these meetings and events, contact the PCMC chair (2021): Sidney Ramsden Scott: firstname.lastname@example.org

 The purpose of The Peace Coalition of Monterey County is to bring organizations and individuals dedicated to peace together to promote non-violent solutions to world conflicts and promote long-range policies for a just and peaceful world.
 Some of these organizations are home-grown, while others are the local branches of statewide, national, or international organizations.
 You can see the full list of PCMC member organizations under “members” on this website.